 Other Procedures To Have With Ice Graft Hair Transplant

-No. The Ice method uses the FUE technique for extraction and implantation of grafts.
-Only graft storage is different from traditional FUE.
+No. The ice method uses the FUE technique for the extraction and implantation of grafts.
+Only graft storage differs from traditional FUE.

-The surgeon can harvest around up to 6,000 hair bulbs in one session using the Ice method.
+The surgeon can harvest around up to 6,000 hair grafts in one session using the ice method.

 The hair graft survival rate is around 95-98% in the ice FUE technique.

-You can have an unshaven and shaven Ice graft hair transplant.
-If you’re undergoing shaved Ice graft hair transplant, do not cut your hair two weeks before the surgery.
+You can have an unshaven and shaven ice graft hair transplant.
+If you’re undergoing a shaven ice graft hair transplant, do not cut your hair for two weeks before the surgery.
 The hair will be shaved in the clinic on the day of the surgery.

 Yes.
 The surgeon performing your ice graft hair transplant will have insurance against malpractice.